 Living with PCOS can be tough.
 There are a lot of challenges that we need to overcome.
 But, in a funny kind of way, I wouldn’t be who I am without PCOS.
 It has taught me so much and I have learned so much as a result of having PCOS.
 So, here are 6 things that PCOS has made me thankful for.

 Many women with PCOS often feel misunderstood.
 There are a lot of myths and misconceptions about PCOS.
 So, I asked my PCOS Diet Support Facebook group what they wanted people to know about PCOS.
 Here are the 10 things that women with PCOS want you to know…

-There are a lot of fears and misconcpetions when it comes to PCOS.
+There are a lot of fears and misconceptions when it comes to PCOS.
 There are things we think about ourselves or things others may think of us that simply aren’t true.
 So, in this article, let’s have a look at the truth behind what PCOS does and doesn’t mean for us.

-With at least 1 in 10 women being diagnoed with PCOS, the sheer number of us is huge and unfortunately, growing daily.
+With at least 1 in 10 women being diagnosed with PCOS, the sheer number of us is huge and unfortunately, growing daily.
 I asked my PCOS Diet Support Facebook page what they think every woman with PCOS needs to know.
 This is what they came up with.